percona/pbm-docs/docs/details/authentication.md

 By default, PBM requires the majority level of acknowledgement among replica set members for read and write operations in MongoDB.
 This level is controlled by `readConcern` and `writeConcern` settings.

-If your cluster loses majority or is configured to operate without it, you can decrease the level for `readConcern` and `writeConcern` so that PBM remains operational.
+If your cluster loses majority or is configured to operate without it, you can decrease the level for `readConcern` and `writeConcern` so that PBM remains operational and can make backups.

 Specify new values in MongoDB connection URI string as follows: